kkots/ggxrd_hitbox_overlay_2211/README.md

 It's in the rules of the game that ground throws may only connect with non-airborne opponents and air throws may only connect with airborne opponents.
 Opponents who are in prejump state cannot be ground thrown.
 Most normal ground throws and ground command throws for this reason do not limit their throw boxes vertically: the throw box shows as a pillar reaching vertically over the entire screen's height.
 This doesn't mean they capture anything above or below the thrower, though, and the rules mentioned above are still being obeyed.
 Some throws check for vertical position of the opponent's origin point and so display their throw box limited in size vertically.
 When visually checking to see if a throw box would connect with an opponent you should, in this mod, ignore the pushboxes altogether and focus only on the throw box catching the origin point.
+Note that normal ground throw actually simply checks if distance between the pushboxes is below the attacker's throw range (values listed on Dustloop), however some throws like command throws or air throws also check if the origin point specifically is within x or y range.
+Hence this is why I decided to just always show the check on the origin point only.
+If a command throw has a throw box as well as hitbox, such as Raven's command throw, - for such moves I haven't fully studied the conditions under which they connect - but it's likely that both the throw box and the hitbox must connect.